karltayeb/ebqtl-workflowr/README.md

 # ebqtl

+This repo is a mashup of a workflowr site and a Snakemake workflow.
-Most of the code you'll want is under `workflow/code`
+All of the code you'll want is under `workflow/`

 ## Normalization with `scran`